Programming with Python: Setup

 Option A: Jupyter Notebook

 A Jupyter Notebook provides a browser-based interface for working with Python.
-If you installed Anaconda, you can launch a notebook in two ways:
+If you installed Miniforge, you can launch a notebook from the terminal:

 Command line (Terminal)